Nemanja Tubić

-Nemanja Tubić (Немања Тубић; born 8 April 1984) is a Serbian former professional footballer who played as a centre-back.
+Nemanja Tubić (Немања Тубић; born 8 April 1984) is a Serbian retired footballer who played as a centre-back.

 Career

 Tubić came through the youth system of Partizan, but failed to break into the first team.
 He was instead loaned to Radnički Stobex during the 2002–03 season, as the club suffered relegation from the Second League of Serbia and Montenegro.
 In the 2004 winter transfer window, Tubić joined Čukarički.
 He played for four years at the club, except for six months on loan at Radnički Obrenovac (2005).

 In January 2008, Tubić moved abroad and signed an initial six-month deal for Belgian side Genk, with a three-year option deal.
 He made six appearances for the club until the end of the 2007–08 season, before eventually returning to his homeland.

 In early 2009, Tubić signed for Ukrainian club Karpaty Lviv, receiving the number 55 shirt in the process.
 He made 50 league appearances and scored once in two years.
 Subsequently, Tubić moved to Russian club Krasnodar in early 2011.
 He left them at the end of the 2013–14 season.

 In August 2014, Tubić signed for Belarusian side BATE Borisov.
 He made his UEFA Champions League debut that year, as the club finished bottom of the table in Group H.

 On 20 February 2018, Tubić signed for FC SKA-Khabarovsk until the end of the 2017–18 season, with SKA-Khabarovsk confirming his release on 15 May 2018.